Heart Center Research

 - Outcomes following ABO: incompatible heart transplants

 The team also participates in the Pediatric Heart Transplant Study.
-Both Elfriede Pahl, MD, and Jeffrey G. Gossett, MD, have been lead investigators on projects.
+Elfriede Pahl, MD, has been a lead investigator.

 Dr. Pahl is the site principal investigator for the Pediatric Cardiomyopathy Registry (PCMR).
 Additionally, she is the site principal investigator for NIH-funded studies on genotyping of children with cardiomyopathy and biomarkers in cardiomyopathy.
 Lurie Children’s is one of 11 pediatric hospitals participating in this collaborative, government-funded study.